offen/offen/docs/docs/offen-fair-web-analytics/running-offen/metrics-explained.md

 ## Location

 The geographic location associated to the sessions in the selected timeframe.
-Offen does not rely on an IP database for deriving geo location, but instead asks the browser for the selected timezone and tries to map this to a country.
+Offen Fair Web Analytics does not rely on an IP database for deriving geo location, but instead asks the browser for the selected timezone and tries to map this to a country.
 Country level is the only resolution available, countries that span multiple timezones are merged before storing data.

 ---